isaiah2004/ocuno/README.md

 ## Introduction

-This is the github repository for the ocumentatio of ocuno
+This is the github repository for the documentation of ocuno.